sosten/sosten/README.md

 Sosten, Front-End Developer
 Love Html, Css, JavaScript and PHP
 I’m currently learning Laravel PHP framework
-Send me an emaail at sostennyirenda@gmail.com to interact
+Send me an email at sostennyirenda@gmail.com to interact

 <!---
 sosten/sosten is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.